 Policy meetings or team meetings are held to create clarity for the work done by and in a circle.
 Depending on the way your meetings are set up, circle meetings can either contain only policy or governance decisions, or it can mix operational and policy decisions.
-In this article, we will focus on the latter which we find a more versatile approach.
+The sociocratic meeting format provides structure to help you do both.

 This article will go through the different stages of meetings, as outlined in more detail in the chapter on meeting formats in our book Many Voices, One Song which also has many more examples and more diagrams.

 This meeting format is no rocket science at all — but having a solid, somewhat standardized and agreed-upon meeting format helps everyone contribute in the meeting.
 When the process is clear, we can focus on each other and on our work.

 Any meeting falls into three phases, each with their own aim:

 - Opening: Making sure people & circle are ready for the meeting

 - Content: Creating more clarity for the circle’s work.

 - Closing: Evaluating the meeting to improve meetings over time.

 With that in mind, the sociocratic meeting format considers each phase.
 See this diagram for an overview; we will touch on each step in this article.